-On June 16, 2021, WM Holding Company, LLC (when referred to in its pre-Business Combination capacity, "Legacy WMH" and following the Business Combination, "WMH LLC") completed its previously announced business combination with Silver Spike Acquisition Corp ("Silver Spike").
-Legacy WMH was deemed to be the accounting acquirer under accounting principles generally accepted in the United States of America ("GAAP").
+On June 16, 2021, WM Holding Company, LLC (when referred to in its pre-Business Combination capacity, "Legacy WMH" and following the Business Combination, "WMH LLC") completed its previously announced business combination (the "Business Combination") with Silver Spike Acquisition Corp ("Silver Spike").
 In connection with the closing, Silver Spike changed its name to WM Technology, Inc. As used in this Annual Report on Form 10-K, unless the context requires otherwise, references to the "Company," "we," "us," and "our," and similar references refer to WM Technology, Inc, and its subsidiaries following the Business Combination and to Legacy WMH prior to the Business Combination.